 The life of a dairy cow is brutal even away from the milking process

-And if her mother can give no more milk after maximum 6 years from exhaustion, she is also uneconomical and is killed.
-How would you feel if you come into the world for a purpose predetermined by strangers and it is already pre-programmed that you are threatened by a cruel life with much suffering and finally death?
+A question to ponder, which I have also asked myself: How would you feel if you came into the world for a purpose predetermined by strangers and were already pre-programmed to face a cruel life with much suffering and ultimately even early death?

 A natural cow does not need to be milked